Mazchoo/CAD-Designer-Web/Readme.md

 Use `npm run server-debug` to run the server on local host.

-In order to get Leptos working, currently the nightly version of rustup has to be used.

-`rustup override set nightly`

 Search user settings in the command pallette with Ctrl + Shift + P Then add the following entry to the settings "rust-analyzer.procMacro.ignored": {